aaronw5/C2theP2ExerciseHPC/cpu/matMul/README.md

 `--no-naive` parameter disables the naive execution

 play around with the size of the matrices and start a job.
 See how at larger matrix sizes multiplication is still fast, but the naive implementation slows down.
+Play around with the number of nodes, and see if runtime decreases with number of node.